 During the same discussion, Ms. Skylakakis, founder of Athenea gave us her own perspective on how a media such as Athenea has been able to positively influence what Athenians think about their city and how this could work as a role model.

-Ms. Chatzipetrou’s and her team’s efforts to modernize the Fund of Archaeological Proceeds were proved in practice by the TAP 2 OPEN event, organized at Thessaloniki’s Archaeological Museum alongside with the Thessaloniki International Fair.
+Ms. Chatzipetrou’s and her team’s efforts to modernize the Fund of Archaeological Proceeds were proved in practice by the TAP 2 OPEN event, organized at Thessaloniki’s Archaeological Museum alongside the Thessaloniki International Fair.
 There, for the first time in Greece, the Archaeological Resources Fund organized a two-day boot camp aiming at the development of innovative apps to improve the experience of visitors to archaeological sites and museums.
-I was fascinated to be there as a mentor to the 30 teams involved and to share with them the experiences and difficulties we have encountered over the route of Clio Muse.
+I was fascinated to be there as a mentor to the 30 teams involved and to share with them the experiences and difficulties we have encountered over the route of Clio Muse Tours.

 Our participation in this year’s exhibition was a great moment as the promotion of our country’s rich cultural heritage and the connection between the touristic and cultural markets have always been the cornerstones of our activity.
 We look forward to the next fair!